This accessibility statement applies to content published on the Light Night domain.

 The Leeds City Council logo above the header has no accessible text available to users who are unable to see images.
 As this image also serves as a link it needs to have some text available to those users.
 This fails WCAG 2.1 success criteria 2.4.4 Link purpose (in context) (A) and 4.1.2 Name, Role, Value (A).

 Our website has many instances of insufficient colour contrast between the text and the background colour.
-For example on the homepage the links within the Twitter feed have a contrast ratio of 2.99 and we must meet a minimum of 4.5:1.
+For example the sticky back to top button has a low contrast ratio depending where on the page it is hovering over.
 This fails WCAG 2.1 success criterion 1.4.3 Contrast minimum (AA).

 Multiple instances of the same ID